 Career focused medical assistant training programs offer accelerated, student-centered training that emphasizes the practical skills needed for success.
 They don’t include the types of extensive academic prerequisites that are a time consuming part of bachelor’s degree programs.

-Medical assistant programs allow students to complete their training quickly and get to work.
 For students with other life commitments or older adults looking to make a career change without being out of the job market too long, it’s a great option.

 Benefit 2: Small Class Sizes

 Small classes mean students benefit from the encouragement of others while also getting personal attention from a qualified instructor.
 With fewer students, individuals are likelier to interact and engage with others in the classroom rather than listen passively.

 This environment is a safe space for sharing ideas and offering constructive feedback.
 Students feel supported but don’t get lost in the shuffle.

 Medical assistant programs require class time.
 Students learn about anatomy, physiology, pharmacology, medical terminology, and medical ethics, among other topics.
 However, the emphasis on hands-on learning is a top benefit for those who master new skills best through practice.

 Research shows that students are better able to connect difficult classroom concepts with real-life applications when they have the opportunity to perform them in a typical occupational setting.
 Medical assisting programs offer this benefit both through classroom simulation and externships.